 Primary Purpose of the Position:

-The primary purpose of this position is to work with BIO’s Science and Regulatory Affairs team to lead, manage and advocate for regulatory policies of importance to the biotechnology industry.
+The primary purpose of this position is to work with BIO’s Science and Regulatory Affairs team to monitor and manage healthcare regulatory issues of importance to the biotechnology industry.
 These issues will be primarily related to activities of the Food and Drug Administration (FDA), but may also include other issues identified as priorities by the BIO Board of Directors.
-The position requires knowledge of domestic and international regulation of prescription drugs and biologics and strong public policy, analytical, and communications skills.
-The ability to develop and maintain relationships and to work as part of a team is essential.

 Essential Job Duties and Responsibilities: